 Jacqueline Francis, PhD, is an art historian specializing in U.S. art of the twentieth century and contemporary African Diaspora art.
-Her articles and reviews have been published in Radical History Review, American Art, Third Text, and other scholarly journals.
+Her articles and reviews have been published in Radical History Review, American Art, Journal of American Studies, and other scholarly journals.

-She has taught at Kenyon College, the University of Michigan, and Stanford University.
-Presently, she also lectures at San Francisco State University, the University of San Francisco, and the University of California at Berkeley.
+She has taught at Kenyon College, the University of Michigan, Stanford University, and the University of California at Berkeley.
+Presently, she also lectures at San Francisco State University, the University of San Francisco, and San Francisco Art Institute.